 [As indicated in the Revised Common Rule: If applicable, include a statement that biospecimens (even if identifiers are removed) may be used for commercial profit and whether the participant will or will not share in this commercial profit.
 If applicable, include a statement about whether clinically relevant research results, including individual research results, will be disclosed to parents.
 If applicable, include a statement about whether the research project might include whole genome sequencing in lay terms.”]

+[Describe collection of genetic data. suggested beginning statement: Researchers want to learn about the role of genes (or inherited traits) in health and disease.
+Genetic research may discover genes, find out how genes work, or help researchers learn how to use what we know about genes to treat or prevent disease.
+In this study…]

 What other options are there?

 [If this is not a treatment study, this section may not be required.]

+[For biomedical research, the following statement is strongly suggested, “Another available option is > describe as applicable <.
+Your child have the option not to participate in this study.
+The risks associated with this option are >describe accordingly<.
+The benefits associated with this option are > describe as applicable <.
+Because we do not know if the treatment we are studying is effective in treating your child’s condition, it is possible that choosing not to participate may be beneficial.”]

 What are the risks or inconveniences of the study?